EngineeringLast Updated May 3, 20246 min read

 A container is a portable computing environment.
 It contains everything an application needs to run, from binaries to dependencies to configuration files.

 Containers are isolated and self-contained, and a host may run one or more containers simultaneously.
 How many?
-The number of containers on a host is limited only by the availability of computing resources.
+Only the availability of computing resources can limit the number of containers you use.

 Benefits of containerization

 Every day, developers find new ways to put containerization to work to solve their challenges.
-There are many ways to use containerization, and every application can produce unique benefits.
+Containerization can produce unique benefits for your applications.
 Here are some of the most common reasons developers decide to containerize:

 • Portability